Looking for some inspiration for your bathroom decor? Why not go the simple route with the classic and always-fashionable black and white?

 Chic Minimalist Bathroom With Recessed Shelves

 Bright and clutterless, this minimal bathroom from Kara Mann features recessed shelves (to save space) and a strong black-white contrast.
-The floor looks larger, thanks to black baseboards, and a soft, textured mat helps bring the whole together.Continue to 17 of 19 below.
+The floor looks larger, thanks to black baseboards, and a soft, textured mat helps bring the whole space together.Continue to 17 of 19 below.

 17 of 19